Information on data protection for LEONI AG shareholders

 Recipients of your data:

-To some extent, we use third-party service providers as well as affiliated companies, who will be given access to your personal data as part of the tasks assigned to them, to keep the share register as well as hold the Annual General Meeting (e.g. for printing and sending the invitation documents and for carrying out the Annual General Meeting).
-As part of such task processing, our partners are carefully selected and are obliged under Article 28 of the GDPR to observe LEONI AG’s data protection standards.
-The service providers and affiliated companies that we commission will process your personal data exclusively in accordance with our instruction and only to the extent required to perform the commissioned service.
-All employees of LEONI AG, its affiliated companies and the staff of the commissioned service providers who have access to and/or process your personal data are obliged to treat this data confidentially.
+To some extent, we use third-party service providers as well as companies associated the Group, who will be given access to your personal data as part of the tasks assigned to them, to keep the share register as well as hold our Annual General Meeting (e.g. for printing and sending the invitation documents and for carrying out the Annual General Meeting).
+As part of such task processing, our partners are carefully chosen and are obliged under Article 28 of the GDPR to observe LEONI AG’s data protection standards.
+The service providers and companies associated with our Group that we commission will process your personal data exclusively in accordance with our instruction and only to the extent required to perform the commissioned service.
+All employees of LEONI AG, its group of companies and the staff of the commissioned service providers who have access to and/or process your personal data are obliged to treat this data confidentially.

-We might furthermore be obliged to pass your personal data to such other recipients as authorities to fulfil legal reporting obligations.
+We might furthermore be obliged to pass your personal data to such other recipients as authorities to fulfil statutory reporting obligations.

-If you participate in the Annual General Meeting, other shareholders of LEONI AG can, in accordance with Section 129 of the German Stock Corporation Act (AktG), view your personal data as recorded in the register of participants for up to two years after the Annual General Meeting.
+If you participate in the Annual General Meeting, other shareholders of LEONI AG or shareholder representatives can, in accordance with Section 129 of the German Stock Corporation Act, view your personal data as recorded in the register of participants for up to two years after the Annual General Meeting.
 If you wish to submit an application for an addition to the agenda, countermotions or election nominations, we may under certain circumstances be obliged to publish your name.
+If the Annual General Meeting is held as a virtual AGM in line with Section 118a Germon Stock Corporation Act, the personal data of shareholders or shareholder representatives who exercise their voting rights are, in keeping with the legal requirements (especially the register of participants, Section 129 of the German Stock Corporation Act) made available to other shareholders and shareholder representatives.
+This also applies to questions that shareholders or shareholder representatives may have submitted in advance; to statements with respect to the agenda submitted in advance and in the context of an announcement of shareholder motions to supplement the agenda as well as countermotions and nominations.

 Transfers to third countries:

-If we were to pass on your personal data to service providers outside the European Economic Area (EEA), this would occur only to the extent that the EU Commission has confirmed the third country has an appropriate level of data protection or other appropriate data protection guarantees (e.g. binding data protection regulations within entities or an agreement on the EU Commission’s standard contractual clauses).
+If we were to pass on your personal data to service providers outside the European Economic Area (EEA), this would occur only to the extent that the EU Commission has confirmed the third country has an appropriate level of data protection or other appropriate data protection guarantees (e.g. binding data protection regulations within entities, an agreement on the EU Commission’s standard contractual clauses or data protection impact assessments).

 Detailed information in this regard as well as on the data protection level of service providers in third countries can be requested from us via the contact details stated above.

-As a matter of principle, we anonymise or erase your personal data as soon as it is no longer required for the stated purposes, your personal data is no longer needed for possible administrative and court proceedings and there are no other legal proofing and record-keeping obligations (e.g. under the German Stock Corporation Act, the German Commercial Code or tax code) or justifications for storage.
+As a matter of principle, we anonymise or delete your personal data as soon as it is no longer required for the stated purposes, your personal data is no longer needed for possible administrative and court proceedings and there are no other legal proofing and record-keeping obligations (e.g. under corporation, trading and/or tax law) or justifications for storage.

 The period for storing data recorded in connection with the Annual General Meeting is normally up to three years.

-Under the legal provisions and via the contact details stated above, you have the right to access (Article 15, GDPR) to your processed personal data as well as to rectification (Article 16, GDPR) or erasure (Article 17, GDPR) or to restriction of processing (Article 18, GDPR).
+Under the legal provisions, you have the right to seek via the contact details stated above (Article 15, GDPR) information on your processed personal data and to rectification (Article 16, GDPR) or erasure (Article 17, GDPR) or to restriction of processing (Article 18, GDPR).

 You furthermore have the option of contacting the responsible regulatory authority.

-Right to object (Article 21, GDPR): If we process your data to safeguard legitimate interests (Article 6 (1) sentence 1 (f) of the GDPR), you may object where there are reasons due to your particular situation that override such data processing.
-Please submit your objection via the contact details stated above.
+Right to object (Article 21, GDPR): If we process your personal data to safeguard compelling legitimate interests (Article 6 (1) sentence 1 (f) of the GDPR), you may object where there are reasons due to your particular situation that override such data processing.
+Please submit your withdrawal of consent via the contact details provided above.

 Right to data portability (Article 20, GDPR): If we process your personal data based on consent you have issued (Article 6 (1) sentence 1 (a) of the GDPR), you have the right to receive the personal data concerning you in a structured, commonly used and machine-readable format.